The Burnside problem for odd exponents: The induction

 \section{The induction}

-In this section we show that the induction step works.
-We start with the \textbf{induction basis for $i=0$} which is verified in the next proposition.
-Notice that although we have defined $\Can_{-1} $ with index~$-1$, ranks of the canonical form and canonical triangles start from~$0$.
+In this section we start showing that the induction step works.
+We first establish the \textbf{induction basis for $i=0$}.
+Note that although we have defined $\Can_{-1} $ with index~$-1$, ranks of the canonical form and canonical triangles start from~$0$.